pizzaeueu/ZIO-LLM-Proxy/README.md

 # MCP Proxy MVP Specification

-## Requirements
-- Add the ability to make MCP calls for OpenAI models
+- Provide the ability to make MCP calls for OpenAI models
 - Run PII checks for the data provided to LLM
 - Ask the user for access to share sensitive information with LLM
-- No authentication mechanism is required
+- No authentication mechanism
-- No metrics are required
+- No metrics
 - No strict SLA's

 **Prerequisites**